MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/create-dashboard-extension.md

 Select **F5** in VS Code to launch Azure Data Studio in debug mode with the extension running.
 Then, you can view how this default template contributes to the dashboard.

-Next, we will look at how to modify this default dashboard.
+Next, we look at how to modify this default dashboard.

 ### Develop the dashboard